Frequently Asked Questions

 Q: What is the minimum age for a shooter on the Gun-Range?

-A: The minimum age to fire a .22 caliber rifle on our range is 8 years old, and to fire an IWI Tavor or handgun is 12 years old.
-In addition, the Range Safety Officer assigned for your group will determine whether or not any child is able to following direction enough to participate, as well as whether they physically will be able to handle the firearm.
+A: The minimum age to use our gun range is 10 years old, with a parent/guardian.
+In addition, the Range Safety Officer assigned for your group will determine whether or not any child is able to follow direction enough to participate, as well as whether they physically will be able to handle the firearm.

 Q: What do I need to bring?